coalaura/echo-vault/README.md

 ![banner](.github/banner.png)

 A blazing fast, minimal ShareX backend written in Go.
-Echo-Vault features a powerful, configurable media processing pipeline for images, videos, and GIFs.
+Echo-Vault features a powerful, configurable media processing pipeline and a built-in, dependency-free dark mode dashboard.
 It leverages `ffmpeg` and `gifsicle` to handle transcoding and optimization, keeping the core service lean while giving you full control over your media.

 ## Features

 - Drop-in ShareX uploader with bearer-token auth
+- Minimal, responsive Web UI for gallery viewing and management
 - Configurable image processing to WebP, PNG, or JPEG
 - Video transcoding and optimization (MP4, WebM, etc.) powered by ffmpeg
 - Advanced GIF pipeline: convert from video, resample, downscale, reduce colors, and optimize with gifsicle